adelinewang679/CMCV_FA18/documents/design-journey.md

 - Task #3
     - **Task Description** (What was the task for this user?)
-      - How many people are on the team?
+      - Look for how many people there are on the team.
     - **How did the user do?
 Did that meet your expectation?**
       - User went to the about page first, then went to the roster most likely because she does not have a sports background.
       - Did not meet expectations initially.